mcmah309/mcmah309.github.io/_posts/2025-06-11-patterns-for-modeling-overlapping-variant-data-in-rust.md

 }
 ```

-This often the go to and the simplest.
-Though it may result in the most code duplication.
-But if functions can be designed to take fields rather the single struct type, most code duplication can be avoided.
+This often the go-to and the simplest, though it may result in the most code duplication.
+But if functions can be designed to take fields rather than the single struct type, most code duplication can be avoided.
 Unfortunately often in practice, this pure functional approach is not implemented and full types are passed around.
 This is partially because of the amount of api changes needed for adding a single variable.
 Though such an implementation may still need an accompanying `Kind` type to be passed around.
 Thus, this is often not the best solution.

 **Benefits:**